GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/summary-reports/index.md

 ### Generate reports with the Aggregation Service {: #aggregation-service}

 {% Aside 'key-term' %}
-A _Trusted Execution Environment_ is a special configuration of computer hardware and software that allows external parties to verify the exact versions of software running on the computer.
+A _trusted execution environment_ is a special configuration of computer hardware and software that allows external parties to verify the exact versions of software running on the computer.
 TEEs allow external parties to verify that the software does exactly what the software manufacturer claims it